The Big River Moars 1909 - 1923. Submitted

 That first winter the heater, made from an old oil drum, wasn't enough to keep us warm during the extreme cold, so in time our father built a mud and stone fireplace.
 We children assisted in the mixing of the clay, it was delightfully squishy stuff that oozed between our toes.
 In the spring, a garden was dug and the precious seeds that had been brought all the way from Regina, were planted.
 Our meat supply consisted of rabbit and bush partridge.
 We were allowed to use father's gun, a .22 rifle, but it was a rule, one shell - one partridge.
 It was as simple as that.
 The occasional deer, or quarter of moose from a neighbour, plus the government supplement of eight dollars and twenty-five cents a month kept the family going.
 Later, this was increased to eleven dollars with the change in government.
 Sometimes these cheques did not arrive in time.
 One man walked thirty miles to pick up his cheque and was told to come back the next day.
 That was the time they were going to hang the relief officer.
 Luckily, cooler heads prevailed.

 Big River was the end of the steel.
 All the excitement of the twice weekly arrival of the train was felt as we heard the long lonely whistle of its arrival.
-Sometimes we would walk four miles to town for the mail, especially if mother was expecting a letter from home, home being Manchester, England.

 The relief trains brought crisp red apples, and salt dried fish, a treat for us in spite of the fact it was said you could shingle a roof with the fish, no matter how long you soaked them.